Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddDocs.rst

 =================

 Why does a plugin need documentation?
-A peek plugin needs documentation to help developers focus on what it needs to do, and allow other developers to use and APIs it shares.
+A peek plugin needs documentation to help developers focus on what it needs to do, and allow other developers to use the APIs it shares.

 Then it helps Peek admins determine the plugins requirements and if there is a need for